Icaro-Gillead/Tic-Tac-Toe-DRAFT/README.txt

 Next update: It is a DRAFT for a little bigger project which will include Try/Except commands to avoid wrong insertions.

-Last update: include pygame and use figures/images to include the symbols for the game, it will a bigger step-by-step program.
+Last update: include pygame and use figures/images to include the symbols for the game, it will be a bigger step-by-step program.

-By; Icaro Gillead Ramos